Kevin Kline (front, in suit), is pronoid, believing everyone likes him. |

 As to why The Goodies considered Vanessa Redgrave universally objectionable, that seems to stem from the controversy of 1977.

-In 1977, Redgrave funded and narrated a documentary film The Palestinian about Palestinians and the activities of the Palestinian Liberation Organisation
+In 1977, Redgrave funded and narrated a documentary film The Palestinian about Palestinians and the activities of the Palestinian Liberation Organisation.

 That same year she starred in the film Julia, about a woman murdered by the Nazi German regime in the years prior to World War II for her anti-Fascist activism.

-"This is the fuckin' news", said the
+"This is the fuckin' news", said the normally conservative BBC news reader on the Goodies punk episode. |

 It seems in this argument you can't be on both sides at the same time, and this led to The Goodies tapping into her being objected to by all sides of an argument.